 What is a Data Management Plan?

 - A Data Management Plan (DMP) is a formal document that describes the data generated during a research project.

-- A DMP also details all aspects of data management that will take place during the integrated research data lifecycle when data are being collected, organized, documented, stored, shared, and preserved.
+- A DMP also details all aspects of data management that will take place during the research lifecycle when data are collected, organized, documented, stored, preserved, and shared.

 - A growing number of funding agencies require researchers to submit DMPs to ensure that data will be accessible and usable after a funded project has closed.